deusExMac/fsTraversal/README.md

 # fsTraversal

-A python program that traverses local file system structures and can apply three different operations:
+A python program that traverses local file system (fs) structures and can apply three different operations:
 1) export filesystem structure in html/json
 2) search for files/directories and
 3) displays the differences between two directories.

-exporting fs structure in html is the default operation.
+Exporting the fs structure in html is the default operation.

 # Version